raysan5/rpng/README.md

 ```
 Note an important detail: memory function does not receive the size of the buffer.
 It was a design decision.
 It is expected that user provides valid data... but data is validated following PNG specs (png magic number, chunks data, IEND closing chunk).
-Memory functions that require writting data, return the output buffer size as a parameter: `int *output_size` and are limited in size by `RPNG_MAX_OUTPUT_SIZE` definition, by default 32MB.
+Memory functions that require writing data, return the output buffer size as a parameter: `int *output_size` and are limited in size by `RPNG_MAX_OUTPUT_SIZE` definition, by default 32MB, redefine that number if dealing with bigger PNG images.

 ## usage example
 There is a complete example [here](https://github.com/raysan5/rpng/blob/master/example/rpng_test_suite.c).